jchansen/reactjs-phoenix/README.md

 ```

 ### 3. server-communication-jquery
 This steps refactors the application to use Redux.
+The jQuery code that fetches data from GitHub's API is moved into the Action, while the data that converts that result into state is moved into the Reducer.

 ```jsx
 // List.js